Updated November 22, 2025

 Expert guide to organizing and maintaining an AI prompt library on Mac.
 Learn naming conventions, folder structures, template design, and versioning strategies.

-A disorganized prompt library is worse than no library at all.
-You know you have the perfect prompt somewhere, but finding it takes longer than writing a new one.
+A prompt library that isn’t organised is worse than not having one at all.
+You know you have the perfect prompt somewhere, but it takes longer to find it than it does to write a new one.

-Prompt libraries always seem to fail in 4 predictable ways:
+Prompt libraries always seem to fail in the same four ways:

 SPRAWL